 Cary J. Mogerman is one of the most highly regarded divorce lawyers in Missouri and he is well-known to other top family law attorneys throughout the United States.
 He is a Fellow of the American Academy of Matrimonial Lawyers and in 2022, served as President of the national organization.
 He is a Diplomate of the American College of Family Trial Lawyers, an invitation-only assemblage limited to 100 members throughout the United States; Cary is a member of its executive committee.
 He is a Fellow of the International Academy of Family Lawyers.

-Cary has been listed by his peers in Naifeh and Smith’s The Best Lawyers in America, in the field of Family Law, since 1999.
-He was named the St. Louis “Lawyer of the Year for Family Law” by this publication in both 2009 and 2019.
+Cary has been listed by his peers in The Best Lawyers in America in the field of Family Law since 1999.
+He was named the St. Louis “Lawyer of the Year for Family Law” by this publication in 2009, 2019, and 2024.
 A trial lawyer, negotiator, and trained family law arbitrator, Cary is listed annually by St. Louis Magazine as one of St. Louis’ “Top Lawyers” for Family Law.
 The publication Missouri/Kansas Super Lawyers lists him as one of St. Louis’ “Top 50 Super Lawyers” as well as one of the “Top 100 Super Lawyers” in Missouri and Kansas.
 In 2017, Cary was appointed to a six year term on the Missouri Commission on the Retirement, Removal, and Discipline of Judges, by the Board of Governors of the Missouri Bar.

 Cary is a past recipient of the “Roger P. Krumm Family Law Practitioner of the Year Award” of the Missouri Bar Family Law Section.
 The award is presented annually to one lawyer in recognition of “exceptional competence, skill, integrity, commitment, and dedication toward the improvement and advancement of the practice of family law.”